anhldbk/anhldbk.github.io/_posts/2023-06-11-strategy-formulation.md

 ## Analysis

-*"A problem well-stated is a problem half-solved." - Charles Kettering*
+> "A problem well-stated is a problem half-solved.", Charles Kettering

 A good diagnosis is a critical first step in developing a good strategy.
 It also goes beyond surface-level symptoms to identify the underlying causes of the problem, which requires careful analysis and research to understand the root causes.